-The following scenarios were tested, both individually and combined, in an effort to represent a severe but plausible scenario, which might reasonably be expected to arise as a result of the ongoing Ukraine war, amongst other factors:
+The following scenarios were tested, both individually and combined, in an effort to represent a severe but plausible scenario:

 - a reduction in net rental income of 30%;

-- a 10% fall in portfolio valuation; and
+- a 20% fall in portfolio valuation; and

 - increased periods of vacancy.

 Based on the result of this analysis, the Directors have a reasonable expectation that the Company will be able to continue in operation and meet its liabilities as they fall due over the five-year period of their assessment.